 Retinol is another name for Vitamin A1, which is the vitamin known for promoting collagen production and skin renewal.
 The stimulating effect that retinol has on collagen production is one of its most valuable functions.
 Why?
 Because our collagen production naturally slows from around the age of 30, leading to an increase in those fine lines and wrinkles synonymous with old age.

 Not only that, but retinol is also a great exfoliator, so it encourages the release of old skin cells while stimulating the production of newer, thicker skin.
-You won’t be surprised to hear that this is making it one of the hottest ingredients in anti-aging skincare.
+You won’t be surprised to hear that this is making it one of the hottest ingredients in anti-ageing skincare.

 How Does It Work?